DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 - Make sure the seamless level transitions work without fail
 - Drunkard should be in the game by Tuesday (It's already modeled and animated)
 - Emissive Lighting in the level so that we don't have to place & bake lights
-- Put in the power effects on the hand
+- Put in the power effects on the hand lol
 - We'll use the test level to show off powers
 - FIX NAVMESHES IN YOUR LEVELS
 - Place the enemy spawners in the apartment